reconengine/docs.reconengine.ai/source/docs/laravel/recommendations.md

 ## Prerequisites

-Before Recon can serve recommendations it needs at least:
+Before Recon can serve recommendations it needs:

 1. At least 1,000 Interactions
 2. At least 25 Users, with 2 or more Interactions each